This is a subject I am really passionate about – I love small handmade business ventures for so many reasons.

 Instagram is another wonderful way to get your goods out there in front of potential buyers – being a visual platform, if you have great pictures, it can be a great way to sell your goods.
 Instagram utilizes hashtags in its search algorithm, and if you can find some that match your products and ‘brand’, go for it!

-The most well known, specialist, online platform used in the United States for selling handmade goods is Etsy and is the one I personally sell on.
+The most well known, online platform used in the US for selling handmade goods is Etsy and is the one I personally sell on.
 Etsy offers a unique marketplace experience for handmade sellers, with reasonable costs and a super easy interface for sellers to navigate.
 It also offers the ability to purchase shipping labels at commercial rates, saving you money and hassle when it’s time to ship out your handmade business creations to their new homes.

 It is easy to set up a store on Etsy – and here’s a link to set up with your first 40 listings for free.
 Usually, you will pay 20c per item you list to sell on the site, then you’ll pay a percentage of your item when it sells.
 Be sure to read the seller handbook on the site for any directions you need, but, it’s pretty intuitive.

-The ultimate?
-Having your own website storefront.
-There are sites you can use for this, including Shopify, Squarespace and Wix that allow you to build a website and store easily.
 Personally, I would wait to set up your own e-commerce site until your sales levels make a fee-based platform such as Etsy uneconomical.
 With your own webstore, you will need to consider how you will receive credit card payments (all providers charge a fee) and how to best integrate shipping options.
 You would also want to ensure you have a method to drive traffic from the web to your store – and this takes research and work – and time.

 Can I do this?